okansavas/okansavas/README.md

 # 👋 Hi, I'm Okan Savas

-🎓 Currently completing a certified Weiterbildung in **Data Science & AI** at Hochschule Hannover
+🎓 Completed a certified Weiterbildung in **Data Science & AI** at Hochschule Hannover
 🧪 Background in QA Testing & Automation, with hands-on experience ensuring software quality
-🔁 Experiencing into Data Science / Data Engineering with a strong foundation in Python libraries
+🔁 Experiencing into automation testing with a strong foundation in Python, Selenium and data-driven testing
 🌍 Based in Hannover, open to remote/hybrid roles

 ---